JDBDT/jdbdt/src/site/markdown/Tutorial.md

 ### Maven project overview
 <a name="TheCode_MavenProject"></a>

-The code is organized as a Maven project, that comprises the following artifacts:
+The code is organized as a Maven project that comprises the following artifacts:

 1. A simple database containing a single table called `USERS` (in `src/main/resources/tableCreation.sql`).